Critical Behavior of Topological Kondo Insulators: Heat capacity of SmB

-We corroborate this experiment with a thermodynamic study with an approach that has recently been developed \cite{quelle2016thermodynamic,kempkes2016universalities}.
+We now focus on a specific example of a Kondo insulator, namely SmB$_6$.
+The low-$T$ heat capacity of this material has long been known to present anomalous properties for a bulk insulator, namely it exhibits an upturn reminiscent of a metal.
+In order to investigate whether topological edge states can be responsible for this puzzling feature, we use the minimal model introduced in Ref.~\onlinecite{baruselli2014scanning}, which applies specifically for SmB$_6$.
+Here, we also include all first and second-nearest neighbor hybridization terms.
+This ten-band model, with the finite-system band structure shown in Fig. \ref{fig:finband}, includes the most important contributions of a full model with up to seventh nearest-neighbor hopping and hybridization, and reproduces the features observed experimentally,\cite{xu2013surface,neupane2013surface,jiang2013observation,min2014importance,denlinger2014smb6} as e.g. the in-gap edge states around the $\Gamma$ and $X$ points in the Brillouin zone.

 Generally, thermodynamic quantities like the heat capacity are connected to the bulk of a system.
-However, in the case of topological insulators, the boundaries cannot be neglected.
-Hill thermodynamics solves this problem by allowing for contributions to the grand potential $\Phi$ that do not scale with the volume, but instead with the surface \cite{hill1963thermodynamics},
+In the case of topological insulators, however, the boundaries cannot be neglected due to the presence of edge states.
+This means that the conventional thermodynamic framework in which all quantities scale extensively cannot be used to describe topological insulators.
+We solve this problem by including the finite-size of a system in the thermodynamic quantities that allows for contributions to the grand potential $\Phi$ that do not scale extensively with the volume, but also with the surface or length, which is an approach inspired by Hill thermodynamics. \cite{hill1963thermodynamics} In this case, we expect the boundary modes to scale with the area, which leads to the following Ansatz for the grand potential

-where $\mathcal{V}$ is the volume, $\mathcal{A}$ is the surface area, and $\Phi_{\mathcal{V}(\mathcal{A})}$ is the bulk (surface) grand potential.
-It was recently shown by Quelle et al. \cite{quelle2016thermodynamic} that this formalism can be applied to describe the thermodynamic behavior of topological surface states once the Hamiltonian of the system is known.

-Although the minimal model for a Kondo insulator used above involves only four bands \cite{dzero2010topological}, it was proposed that a realistic description of SmB$_6$ requires a ten-band model (2 $d$- and 3 $f$-electrons), with up to third nearest-neighbor hopping \cite{baruselli2014scanning}.
-The parameters in this ten-band model are taken from ab-initio calculations \cite{deng2013plutonium}, and the resulting in-gap surface states around both the $\Gamma$ and $X$ high-symmetry points in the Brillouin zone agree well with angle-resolved photoemission spectroscopy measurements \cite{xu2013surface,neupane2013surface,jiang2013observation,min2014importance,denlinger2014smb6}.
-The model is described in more detail in the Sup.~Mat. and is used in the remainder of the discussion.